tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 The entire header value shown above is used as it appears on the wire as the additional data value for the AEAD function.
-Note that this design is different to the additional data calculation for DTLS 1.2 and for DTLS 1.2 with Connection ID.
+Note that this design is different from the additional data calculation for DTLS 1.2 and for DTLS 1.2 with Connection ID.

 ## Determining the Header Format